Ruth Graham writes a polemic “Against YA”—or, more specifically, against adults reading YA:

 Everybody wanted to know about sex and drugs and politics, quite rightly; we wanted denunciations of war and religion; I recall fierce extracurricular debates, across the lunch table and over the phone and while painting or drawing in the art studio, about feminism and freeing Tibet and the aesthetic avant-garde.
 Neither fantastical Katniss Everdeen nor realistic Hazel Grace could have got a foot in the door—though poor Hazel Shade might have been invited, unlike in the book.

-My point is merely that the endemic weakness of adulthood entails a certain slackening of judgment, so I don’t think it’s a big deal if adults read trash from time to time.
+The endemic weakness of adulthood entails a certain slackening of judgment, so I don’t think it’s a big deal if adults read trash from time to time.
 But if adolescents don’t maintain severe aesthetic and ethical standards, a counter-religious intolerance toward anything that isn’t intense and elevating and radical, who the hell will?